kotunde/SourFileAnalyzer_featureSearch_and_classification/README.md

 - Classification with Python frameworks (```pandas```)

 ## Dataset
-Our dataset contains 9 C/C++ source file/100 user from the Google Code Jam 2015 programming competition [(GCJ_Dataset/Data)](https://github.com/kotunde/SourFileAnalyzer_featureSearch_and_classification/tree/master/GCJ_Dataset/Data), and an average 27 C++ source file/14 user from Sapientia EMTE University [(Sapi_Dataset/Data)](https://github.com/kotunde/SourFileAnalyzer_featureSearch_and_classification/tree/master/Sapi_Dataset/Data).
+Our dataset contains 9 C/C++ source files/100 user from the Google Code Jam 2015 programming competition [(GCJ_Dataset/Data)](https://github.com/kotunde/SourFileAnalyzer_featureSearch_and_classification/tree/master/GCJ_Dataset/Data), and an average of 27 C++ source files/14 user from Sapientia EMTE University [(Sapi_Dataset/Data)](https://github.com/kotunde/SourFileAnalyzer_featureSearch_and_classification/tree/master/Sapi_Dataset/Data).

 The main difference between the datasets is that the GCJ users were only given the task to solve, while Sapi users were given the header files too to work with.
-So the results are more remarkable at the GCJ dataset, since the Sapi codes were similar in structure.
+So the results are more remarkable in the GCJ dataset, since the Sapi codes were similar in structure.

 ## How it works